 Step 6.
 Set Up A Contact Page

-The last thing I wanted was a cluttered and confusing contact page.
+A custom contact page should be clean and direct to encourage user engagement.
 While the Elite Consulting Business theme came with a pre-built contact page, it felt a bit overwhelming.

 I decided to simplify things drastically.
 I deleted most of the default content and replaced it with SeedProd’s Contact Form block.
-This block makes it super easy to integrate with WPForms, one of the most popular WordPress form builder plugins.
+This makes it easy to integrate with WPForms and other popular WordPress form builder plugins without touching shortcodes.

-Quick note: WPForms doesn’t come bundled with SeedProd, but you can download the free version of WPForms from the WordPress plugin directory – it has everything you need for a basic contact form.
+WPForms doesn’t come bundled with SeedProd, but you can download the free version from the WordPress plugin directory — it has everything you need for a basic contact form.
+Build your form in WPForms first, then add the contact form to your page using SeedProd’s block.

 Step 7.
 Adjust Global Theme Settings

 My website was really starting to come together.
-Now, it was time to add those final touches that would make it look super polished and professional.
+Now it was time to add those final touches that make everything look polished and professional.
 Enter SeedProd’s global settings.

-First, you’ll want to ensure color consistency across every page.
-SeedProd makes this easy by letting you define global colors for everything from headers and text to buttons, links, and backgrounds.
+First, ensure color consistency across every page.
+SeedProd lets you define global colors for everything from headers and text to buttons, links, and backgrounds.
+Set your brand colors here so they apply across every template automatically.

 Buttons are crucial for calls to action, so make sure they stand out.
-Played around with different font styles, colors, and border radius until you find a look that feels right.
+Play around with different font styles, colors, and border radius until you find a look that feels right.

 Step 8.
 Publish the Custom WordPress Theme